Five Britons killed when Canadian whale-watch boat sinks

 In 1998, a boat operated by the same company sank near Tofino, killing the ship's captain and a German tourist.

 A military rescue helicopter and plane responded after the vessel sent a distress signal around 5 p.m.
-PT (0000 GMT), according to the Joint Rescue Coordination Centre.
+PT, according to the Joint Rescue Coordination Centre.

 Military planes and Coast Guard vessels lit up the area where the vessel remained partially submerged, eight nautical miles (15 km) northwest of Tofino.